lavdeep2332/inkle-Social-Assignment/README.md

 All subsequent requests will work immediately without manual copying.

-Common Issues / Notes
+**Common Issues / Notes:**
 Debug Mode: Debug is set to False for the production (Render) build for security.
 It is True for local development.

 Database: The local setup uses sqlite3 for simplicity.
-The production deployment uses PostgreSQL.
+The production deployment uses PostgreSQL